TL;DR

 - Content-driven sites where a strong CMS pattern helps (Wagtail).

 - Teams that already have Python engineers.
-Do not switch.
+Switching languages mid-team is a tax most startups cannot afford.

-- Complex admin use cases where your internal team is the main user.
+- Complex admin needs where the internal team is the main user.

 Common traps

-Three patterns I see founders burn weeks on:
+Three patterns I watch founders burn weeks on:

 Trap 1: Choosing based on language preference.
 "I know PHP" or "I prefer Python" is fine for a solo dev.
 For a team hire, your framework choice is a hiring choice.
 Check actual talent supply in your budget band before committing.

 Trap 2: Treating the framework as the bottleneck.
-Laravel vs Django is a 10% decision.
-The 90% is product, distribution, and team.
-Do not spend 3 months deliberating when you could be shipping.
+Laravel vs Django is a 10 percent decision.
+The other 90 percent is product, distribution, and team.
+Do not spend three months deliberating when you could be shipping.

 Trap 3: Underestimating the admin panel.
-Both frameworks treat admin as first-class, but many teams build custom admin UIs from scratch anyway, adding months of effort.
-Use Filament (Laravel) or Django Admin (Django) until you outgrow them.
+Both frameworks treat admin as first-class, but many teams build custom admin UIs from scratch anyway and add months of effort.
+Use Filament on the Laravel side or Django Admin on the Django side until you genuinely outgrow them.
 Most startups never do.

 Upgrade and longevity

-Laravel has a 6-month release cycle with 2-year support for every major version.
-Breaking changes are typically minor.
-Paid tools (Forge, Vapor, Spark, Nova) come with ongoing support.
-Upgrades are usually a weekend of work per major version.
+Laravel runs a six-month release cycle with two-year support per major version.
+Breaking changes are usually minor.
+Paid tools (Forge, Vapor, Spark, Nova) have ongoing support.
+Upgrades are typically a weekend per major version.

-Django has an 8-month release cycle with long-term support (LTS) releases every two years.
-Upgrades are famously smooth.
+Django runs an eight-month release cycle with long-term support releases every two years.
+Upgrades are famously smooth, going by the official Django release notes.
 Django 5.0 to 5.2 is often a config tweak.
-Django 4 to 5 was a 1–2 day job on most codebases.
+Django 4 to 5 was a one to two day job on most codebases.

-Both are safe 5-year bets.
+Both are safe five-year bets.
 Django has 20 years of continuity.
 Laravel has 15.
-Neither is going anywhere.
+Neither is going anywhere quickly.

 Real-time and websockets

 Laravel Reverb (shipped in Laravel 11) is a native WebSocket server.
-Works with Laravel Echo on the client.
-Replaces Pusher or Soketi for self-hosted real-time.
+It works with Laravel Echo on the client and replaces Pusher or Soketi for self-hosted real-time.
+I have used it on small to medium volumes; it is solid.

 Django Channels gives you ASGI and WebSockets.
-Mature, production-ready, but heavier to set up than Reverb.
+Mature, production-ready, and slightly heavier to set up than Reverb based on the docs and what I have seen in code review.

-For startup products with typical notifications and live-update needs, Reverb has a gentler learning curve.
-For complex bidirectional flows (chat, collaborative editing, multi-user games), Channels matches anything Node can do.
+For startup products with notifications and live updates, Reverb has a gentler learning curve.
+For complex bidirectional flows (chat, collaborative editing, multi-user games), Channels can match anything in the Node.js world.

 Performance, briefly

-In the same setup (single server, same database, same load), both frameworks handle 5K–20K requests per second per core with care.
-Laravel 11+ on Octane and Django on ASGI with gunicorn both push past 50K requests per second for simple routes.
+In equivalent setups (single server, same database, same load), both frameworks handle 5K to 20K requests per second per core with care.
+Laravel 11+ on Octane and Django on ASGI with gunicorn both push past 50K requests per second on simple routes.

 Neither is your performance ceiling.
-Your database, external APIs, and N+1 queries are.
+Your database, your external APIs, and the N+1 queries hiding in your ORM usage are.
 The API response time optimization guide covers the real wins regardless of framework.

 How I recommend picking